Students Playing Frisbee and Kanjam outside of the Student Center

 Enrollment and Registration

-To register for your Dual Enrollment courses, follow the online registration tutorial video to guide you through the process on Ocean Connect.
-Once you’ve completed the self-registration, the parent/guardian will need to submit the required Parental Consent Form.
+To register for your Dual Enrollment courses, follow the step-by-step instructions to guide you through the application and registration process on Ocean Connect.
+Once you’ve completed your self-registration, your parent/guardian will need to submit the required Parental Consent Form.to secure your courses.
 This form is necessary for all high school students.
-Additionally, students can apply for the Foundation Early College Grant to help cover the cost of courses.
-Click here to register.

 Additional details regarding the Family Education Rights and Privacy Act can be found on our FERPA Webpage.